 - soft tissue densities in the Achilles tendon

-- AP thickness of the tendon >7 mm in males and >6 mm in females
+- an AP thickness of the tendon >7 mm in males and >6 mm in females

 - loss of normal tendon appearance with multiple hypoechoic foci within the tendon

-- loss of normal concavity of anterior tendon
+- loss of the normal anterior concavity of the tendon

 - 1. Rodriguez CP, Goyal M, Wasdahl DA.
 Best cases from the AFIP: atypical imaging features of bilateral Achilles tendon xanthomatosis.
 Radiographics.
 2008;28 (7): 2064-8. doi:10.1148/rg.287085001 - Pubmed citation